Triode: Construction

 Structure of a modern low-power triode vacuum tube.
 The glass and outer electrodes are shown partly cut away to reveal the construction.

 Schematic symbol used in circuit diagrams for a triode, showing symbols for electrodes.

 All triodes have a hot cathode electrode heated by a filament, which releases electrons, and a flat metal plate electrode (anode) to which the electrons are attracted, with a grid consisting of a screen of wires between them to control the current.
 These are sealed inside a glass container from which the air has been removed to a high vacuum, about 10^{−9} atm.
 Since the filament eventually burns out, the tube has a limited lifetime and is made as a replaceable unit; the electrodes are attached to terminal pins which plug into a socket.
 The operating lifetime of a triode is about 2000 hours for small tubes and 10,000 hours for power tubes.
+The 6J6 dual triode was found to have a .5% failure rate per 1000 hours at IBM in 1952.

 Low power triodes

 Low power triodes have a concentric construction (see drawing right), with the grid and anode as circular or oval cylinders surrounding the cathode.
 The cathode is a narrow metal tube down the center.
-Inside the cathode is a filament called the "heater" consisting of a narrow strip of high resistance tungsten wire, which heats the cathode red-hot (800 - 1000 °C).
+Inside the cathode is a filament called the "heater" consisting of a narrow strip of high-resistance tungsten wire, which heats the cathode red-hot (800 - 1000 °C).
 This type is called an "indirectly heated cathode".
 The cathode is coated with a mixture of alkaline earth oxides such as calcium and thorium oxide which reduces its work function so it produces more electrons.
 The grid is constructed of a helix or screen of thin wires surrounding the cathode.
 The anode is a cylinder or rectangular box of sheet metal surrounding the grid.
 It is blackened to radiate heat and is often equipped with heat-radiating fins.
-The electrons travel in a radial direction, from cathode through the grid to the anode.
+The electrons travel in a radial direction, from the cathode through the grid to the anode.
 The elements are held in position by mica or ceramic insulators and are supported by stiff wires attached to the base, where the electrodes are brought out to connecting pins.
 A "getter", a small amount of shiny barium metal evaporated onto the inside of the glass, helps maintain the vacuum by absorbing gas released in the tube over time.